rimchang/kinetics-i3d-Pytorch/README.md

 ```

-There is a slight difference from the original model.
+There is a slight difference from the original model. you can compare original model output with pytorch model output in out directory

 ### Original Model (imagenet_joint.txt)